NZR WB class: Withdrawal

 The first withdrawals of W^{B} class locomotives occurred in the late 1920s, when Whangārei-based W^{B} 301 was retired in March 1928.
 By the end of 1932, all six W^{B}s that had been based in Whangārei were withdrawn - they were 290, 293, 295, 296, 297, and 301.

-In Westport, the two that did not receive new boilers were withdrawn around the same time: W^{B} 291 ceased operations in December 1931 and was followed by W^{B} 294 in May 1935.
-Until the Westport section was linked to the national network in 1943, the remaining four had secure roles; although members of the superior W^{W} class had been introduced to Westport in 1929–30, they did not arrive in sufficient quantities to seriously displace the W^{B}s until the opening of the Stillwater - Westport Line.
+In Westport, the two locomotives that did not receive new boilers were withdrawn around the same time: W^{B} 291 ceased operations in December 1931 and was followed by W^{B} 294 in May 1935.
+Until the Westport section was linked to the national network in 1943, the remaining four had secure roles; although members of the W^{W} class had been introduced to Westport in 1929–30, they did not arrive in sufficient quantities to seriously displace the W^{B}s until the opening of the Stillwater - Westport Line.

 During the 1940s, the extent of the operations of the W^{B}s decreased markedly, and by 1955, they were little more than shunters in Westport's yard.
 In the second half of 1955, W^{B} 298 and W^{B} 300 were withdrawn, and during the next year, the final two, 292 and 299, were removed from service, though they were not officially withdrawn until January 1957.

-W^{B} 300 was towed to Dunedin to be scrapped, but this was not an economical procedure and the other three were dumped in two Westland rivers to stabilise river banks and halt erosion.
+W^{B} 300 was towed to Dunedin to be scrapped, but this was not an economical procedure, and the other three were dumped in two Westland rivers to stabilise river banks and halt erosion.
 W^{B} 298 was dismantled in Westport and its boiler was dumped at the "locomotive graveyard" in Omoto, near Greymouth, while in 1958, W^{B} 292 was taken to Seddonville and toppled into Coal Creek.
 Eventually, it was joined by W^{B} 299 on 1 January 1960.

 Preservation

 Inspired by the recovery of locomotives from riverbeds such as K 88 from the Ōreti River in Southland, the Baldwin Steam Trust was established to recover W^{B} 292 and W^{B} 299 from their resting place near Seddonville.
-The Seddonville Branch between Seddonville and Mokihinui Mine had closed in 1974, and by the late 1980s, nature had grown over the old formation and there were no roads within a mile of where the two locomotives lay.
-Nonetheless, a plan was formulated and in mid-1989, the engines were successfully recovered.
+The Seddonville Branch between Seddonville and Mokihinui Mine had closed in 1974, and by the late 1980s, nature had grown over the old formation, and there were no roads within a mile of where the two locomotives lay.

+A plan was formulated, and in mid-1989, the engines were successfully recovered.
 The Baldwin Steam Trust ultimately plans to restore both locomotives back to full operational condition.
 292 & 299 are at the Rimutaka Incline Railway Heritage Trust's Maymorn depot being restored.